valeramaniuk/aws-ec2-provisioner/README.md

 - [ ] Ability to rollback
 - [ ] Move instance user data to separate file, so the `user data` file may be specified at runtime
 - [ ] Add bumpversion
+- [ ] Support for multiple subnets.
+Private/public
+- [ ] Provision a NAT gateway as necessary